i05nagai/memorandum/language/english_speaking.md

         * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * take flight and hunt
+    * take your time
     * take it upon oneself
         * to accept responsibility for something wihtout being asked to
         * He took it upon himself to personally thank each person at the meeting